YicunWendyWu9f/AlphaBravoCompany/README.md

 5. Preview changes locally using the Docker container
 6. Push changes to master on Github.
 Site will update automatically.
 7. Verify that https://blog.alphabravo.io shows the content as expected

+## Publish to the real blog

+1. Once you have made your changes and everything looks good in the local docker container, run `docker run --rm -v ${PWD}:/site alphabravocompany/hugo-docker:latest -D`.
+This outputs your content into the `docs` directory as static content.
+2. Run `git add -A` to add all changes
+3. Run `git commit -m "some meaningful message"`
+4. Run `git push`
+5. Wait 1-2 minutes and verify the content shows on https://blog.alphabravo.io

 ## Image Size